4 touch controls for the Google Home Mini you need to know

-Shortly after the launch of the Google Home Mini, Google had to disable all touch controls due to an issue with the touch control on the top of the device constantly being triggered even when not touched.
+Shortly after the launch of the Google Home Mini ($29.00 at Jet.com), Google had to disable all touch controls due to an issue with the touch control on the top of the device constantly being triggered even when not touched.

 A few weeks later, and Google is slowly adding touch controls back to the Home Mini, albeit in limited form.
 Here's what you can do: